Arve/gpt-snek/README.md

 ## Running

 Clone the repository, and drag it into your browser, or through any other means you can use it.
+Alternatively, you can play it live [here](https://arve.github.io/gpt-snek/).

 ## Bugs